-TRUTH: GCDs were created by the Texas Legislature back in 1949 and have been declared by the Legislature as the State's preferred means to manage groundwater throughout the state.
+TRUTH GCDs were created by the Texas Legislature back in 1949 and have been declared by the Legislature as the State's preferred means to manage groundwater throughout the state.
 GCDs are not empowered to "control growth," just protect, preserve, and conserve groundwater through equitable and local management.
 Landowners and communities around the state have petitioned for and welcomed GCDs and have funded GCDs with ad valorem taxes for decades, to protect their and their neighbors' private property interests in groundwater.
-There are currently 96 GCDs in place statewide evaluating groundwater resources and creating groundwater management plans.
+There are currently 99 GCDs in place statewide evaluating groundwater resources and creating groundwater management plans.
+To be effective, GCD's need to consider aquifer boundaries rather than county lines and they must be adequately funded.
 A Final TRUTH: "Groundwater is and will continue to be a major source of water for Texans.
 However, in many parts of the state, more groundwater is being used than is being replenished through natural means.
-If this practice continues, Texas water costs will rise, land could subside, water quality could decline and people in some areas could run out of water."
-"Questions about Groundwater Conservation Districts in Texas, Texas Cooperative Extension at Texas A&M University For information and resources on Texas groundwater visit: www.hillcountryalliance.org/HCA/Groundwater 15315 Hwy 71 West Bee Cave, TX 78738 512-263-9147 info@hillcountryalliance.org www.hillcountryalliance.org
+If this practice continues, Texas water costs will rise, land could subside, water quality could decline and people in some areas could run out of water." ~Questions about Groundwater Conservation Districts in Texas, Texas Cooperative Extension at Texas A&M University